lupyuen/lupyuen.github.io/src/book.md

 # SPI on BL602

-How we call the __BL602 I2C HAL__ to access SPI Sensors and Displays.
+How we call the __BL602 SPI HAL__ to access SPI Sensors and Displays.

 -   ["PineCone BL602 talks SPI too!"](https://lupyuen.github.io/articles/spi)